Enraged-Rabbit-Community/ERCF_v2/README.md

 Note that the BOM also contains an upgrade list for those of you wanting to use your existing ERCF v1.1 kits.

 ## Acknowledgements
 Firstly and most importantly let me introduce the development and test team.
-A project like this doesn't happen without hundreds of hours of volunteer effort and all of these are awesome.
-Please give some :clap: :clap:
+A project like this doesn't happen without hundreds of hours of volunteer effort and all of these folks are awesome.
+Please give some :clap: :clap: :clap:
 <ul>
   <li>@moggieuk V0.1503 | V2.4088 (Mr Happy Hare)
   <li>@gneu V2.5345 (Filament block innovator)